getodk/build/README.md

 If you're running Build in a production environment, there are a couple of things that the application needs to build before it will run.
 Before first-run, and after each time you update with a new version, you'll want to run @rake deploy:build@.
 This will bundle all the assets the application needs for speed an ease of deployment.

-h3.
-Contributing
+### Contributing

 Pull requests are welcome!
 Please be sure you follow existing convetions: braces on newlines, 4-width soft tabs, single-quoted strings, and so on.
 Don't be shy to submit living pull requests early, so we can all work together to refine your contribution.
-See the "full conttribution guide":https://github.com/opendatakit/build/blob/master/CONTRIBUTING.md for further details.
+See the [full conttribution guide](CONTRIBUTING.md) for further details.

-h3.
-License
+### License

-Build is licensed under the "Apache 2.0":http://www.apache.org/licenses/LICENSE-2.0 license.
+Build is licensed under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.